parthtejani27/nodejs-boilerplate/README.md

 # nodejs-boilerplate
-this is an boilerplate with hapi js framework
+A boilerplate with hapi js framework